Who is the next American F1 driver?

 The New Yorker won the Formula Ford Trophy too the following year, but has struggled for success since.
 A 2022 GB3 campaign took in one race win and a seventh-place finish in the championship, but Esterson fell to 11th in the same series the next year.

 A graduation to F3 in 2024 has been even worse, with just two points finishes to show for his efforts.
-However, the American is racing for the relatively un-fancied Jenzer team.
-If he can get himself into a more competitive F3 squad next year, then Esterson might really be able to show what he can do.
+However, the American is racing for the relatively un-fancied Jenzer team – the smallest on the grid.
+It appeared Esterson just needed a more competitive seat and now he might just have one.

 David Malukas Meyer Shank IndyCar 2024